ybur-yug/numbers-in-js-were-confusing-me/README.md

 It does not mutate the numbers.
 It simply returns a new number and leaves those two other pieces alone to frolic as they please in the bit-forest.

-In this post, we will examine something (seemingly) simple.
+In this post, we will examine something (seemingly) simple along these same lines.
 We will then learn a lesson.

 ## An Applied example